Colorado Department of Public Health and Environment (CDPHE) - Water Quality Control Division (WQCD)

 Each Section 319 grant awarded to the state is open for five years.
 Because of the time necessary to finalize Project Implementation Plans (PIPs) and contracting, this five year grant timeframe equates to approximately three and a half years for projects to be completed.

-The projected start date for projects receiving funding under this announcement is July 2019 with a projected end date for projects of February 2023.
+The earliest projected start date for projects receiving funding under this announcement is March 2020 with a projected end date for projects of February 2024.

 Actual project timeframes are dependent on date of grant award, time necessary for EPA approval of PIPs as well as for contracting and project-specific schedules.